 Now, we’ve already established that the GX9 is a very fast camera when it comes to its overall responsiveness, but what do the numbers say?
 Well, you will never have to wait more than a second for it to power on and allow you to take the first shot, no more than 0.5 seconds to allow you to view the image after the capture and less than 0.3 seconds at average for the camera to take the picture after it has been focused correctly.
 Those numbers certainly tell the story of how we have a very capable camera on our hands.
 When it comes to taking pictures in rapid successions, the GX9’s speed tops out at a very respectable speed of 9 fps (6 fps if you want it to retain the continuous AF capability).
 At that maximum speed, you can expect to get as much as 140 JPEG or 32 RAW images before noticing any drop in performance; a seriously good performance for this class of mirrorless ILC cameras, but one that will require the use of the fastest available SD cards to be fully utilized (if you’re not particularly interested in shooting any fast-moving subject than investing in such a memory card shouldn’t be your top priority).

 Now, if there’s one investment you should seriously consider if you decide to make the Panasonic GX9 a part of your arsenal and that’s an additional battery pack.
 The reason for that is its rather unimpressive endurance of around 260 shots (250 if the EVF is being used more than the LCD screen).
 There is, however, a special Power Save LVF mode included and it can extend the battery life considerably but having to deal with a camera that constantly has to wake up from sleep is hardly a perfect solution.
 Just get the extra battery and you’ll be fine.
+But if you are into more shots per battery charge, you may try Fujifilm GFX 50S.
 Next, it’s time to look at the GX9 from the perspective of those that are more interested in video recording than the imaging capabilities and see how well it holds up to its competition in that regard.

 It should be of no surprise to anyone that Panasonic has been one of the leading companies in creating products that are heavily focused on video production for many years now and thus it’s of no wonder that we expect to find at least a part of their expertise incorporated into the mid-range camera such as the Lumix GX9.
 In a way, the company has delivered on that expectation, but not perfectly so.
 Let us start with the positives.
 The headline feature certainly has to be the addition of 4K recording which tops out at 30 fps and at a bit-rate of 100 Mbps.
 There’ also the addition of the 1080p 60 fps mode, but the footage itself is recorded at a lower bit-rate of 28 Mbps and it certainly won’t provide you with the same image quality as 4K recording (having the flexibility to record at a higher framerate is still nice though).
 The best video quality that the GX9 is able to produce isn’t on par with the best cameras out there like the Sony A6500 or Panasonic’s own GH5 but is still very usable for a lot of different uses.
 The lack of any kind of Log profiles will be a limiting factor to some professionals, but even without them, you’ll be able to get respectably sharp and detailed videos in all but the darkest conditions where the use of higher ISO values is mandatory.